redox-os/rfcs/text/0000-userspace-capabilities.md

 }
 ```

 Again, `File::dup_to` is not limited to capabilities.
-The OS keeps track of
+The scheme keeps track of
 open files (including capabilities) and how they are duped across processes.

 Note that `dup_from`/`dup_to` do _not_ constitute a rendez-vous mechanism nor